 If you wish to apply for a postgraduate research degree, you should refer to the Research degrees apply page for information on the research application process, as well as the relevant application forms.

-This fee information is for those applying for undergraduate or postgraduate coursework program.
-Those applying for a research program should visit the Research degrees apply page.
+This fee information is for those applying for undergraduate or postgraduate coursework course.
+Those applying for a research course should visit the Research degrees apply page.

 Students who apply through the StudyLink will attract a $25 application fee.